IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 });
 ```

-- Step 3 - Withing the .gitignore file you will want to add
+- Step 3 - Within the .gitignore file you will want to add
   - node_modules
   - .env